 RoHS and Pb-free analysis

-Some XRF analysers can be used for screening restricted materials.
+Some XRF analyzers can be used for screening restricted materials.
 Now, there’s no single technique that can check for every substance, but as XRF has such a broad elemental range, it allows you to screen for a lot of the main hazardous elements, such as lead, cadmium and mercury.

 Once you have set the hardware and analytical requirements, it is time to think about how you and your operators will interact with the instrument.
 And this is where the software makes the difference.
 Look for software that makes the instrument easy to operate and adds value.
-For example, you can use your XRF analyser for root cause analysis in production by using the qualitative mode to look for contaminants or mistakes.
+For example, you can use your XRF analyzer for root cause analysis in production by using the qualitative mode to look for contaminants or mistakes.
 Software modules are also available that allow you to build up a map of the sample surface to check for uniformity.
 Setting up calibrations and reporting formats are important for taking on new jobs and customers, make sure you will be comfortable handling these tasks.

-Hitachi’s range of XRF analysers are available with many different configurations.
+Hitachi’s range of XRF analyzers are available with many different configurations.
 You can select software modules, detector type, chamber design and collimator configuration.
 We supply traceable calibration standards and reference samples to get the instrument set up quickly and easily.
 And as always, Hitachi’s team of product specialists are ready to help you with any questions you may have.